Tutorial for: YNAB4 Suggested skill level: beginner and intermediate

 For those of you who, like me, are unapologetic boundary-pushers, I’m here to help you decode the logic/programming behind YNAB’s dropdown box.

-First step: let’s deconstruct exactly what is happening in these last three fields.
+Let’s deconstruct exactly what is happening in these last three fields.

 Account Type is a dropdown list of 11 account type options.
 Shhh, don’t tell YNAB that I told you but these are really just placeholders.
 They are a beautiful example of putting if-then computer logic into plain language for an enhanced User Experience.